 - !
-1. The ends of the railing at the interior should return or connect to the wall.
+1. The ends of the railing at the interior staircase should return or connect to the wall.
 This will eliminate any loose clothing or straps from hanging up on the ends of the railing.
 It is recommended that this condition be corrected for improved safety.
-(See Photo 19) - !
+(See Photo 22) - !
 2. The installation of smoke detectors where missing or removed is required for added safety.
-(See Photo 20) - !
-3. The ceiling at the master bedroom hall shows evidence of water stains.
+(See Photo 21) - !
+3. The ceiling at the master bedroom shows evidence of water stains.
 It is recommended that the source of these stains be identified and corrected and the surface be refinished.
-(See Photo 16) - !
-4. There is no railing where needed at the garage stairs.
+(See Photo 11) - !
+4. There is no hand railing where needed at the garage staircase.
 For improved safety, it is recommended that appropriate railing be installed.
-(See Photo 11) - 5.
+(See Photo 16) - 5.
 The fireplace chimney should be cleaned and inspected prior to the close of escrow.
 (See Illustration 9J) - 6.
 One or more of the interior door(s) rubs on the frame/jamb at the bedroom.
 We recommend all rubbing doors be trimmed, planed or adjusted as necessary to improve operation. - 7.
 One or more interior closet doors have been removed.
 We recommend that doors be installed in all necessary openings and checked for proper operation. - 8.
-This home does not have enough smoke detectors installed.
-The installation of smoke detectors should be placed on each floor in non-sleeping areas.
-In addition, one smoke alarm must be installed in each room where sleeping occurs and one smoke alarm should be located in each hallway that leads directly to sleeping rooms. - 9.
 There was no "damper stop" on the gas fireplace (A small clamping device installed on the damper to prevent closure of the damper).
 These are now a standard safety feature to minimize the possibility of exhaust gases entering the structure.
-Installation of such devices should be considered. - 10.
-Various double pane windows were dirty at the time of our inspection, therefore, the condition of the windows was not fully verified.
-We recommend the windows be cleaned to verify their thermal seal. - 11.
-The interior wall and ceiling blemishes or minor holes and or cracks are cosmetic and can be repaired in the course of routine maintenance. - 12.
+Installation of such devices should be considered. - 9.
+It may be desirable to replace the window screens where missing or damaged. - 10.
+The interior wall blemishes or minor holes and or cracks are cosmetic and can be repaired in the course of routine maintenance. - 11.
 There is evidence of Vermin activity in the structure.
 It is likely that this infestation is also in inaccessible areas.
-The owner is advised to contact the appropriate tradesperson for any remedial measures necessary. - 13.
+The owner is advised to contact the appropriate tradesperson for any remedial measures necessary. - 12.
 The window at the front wall exhibits conditions and/or symptoms that indicate a possible breached seal or failed thermal pane.
 This has or can result in condensation and/or moisture developing between the panes of glass that will effect the cosmetic appearance of the windows and their insulating performance.
 We recommend all insulated glass units be further evaluated by a licensed glazier and repaired or replaced as required.